 For Richard, he was finally returning to his hometown after decades away.
 For Gay, who grew up in California and spent much of her adult life in the northern Midwest, Kansas City promised a new adventure with exciting new cultural offerings such as a resident ballet company and a symphony.

-Gay taught Richard about the importance of ballet.
-“I love the music and the grace,” she says.
+Gay, who passed away in 2022, taught Richard about the importance of ballet.
+“I love the music and the grace,” she often said.
 “The way it brings everybody in the audience practically into the process.”

 Her enthusiasm was contagious.